GabeScott/standard-works-vault/General Conference/1994 October - Solemn Assemblies.md

 During the days of Joseph Smith, there were some who were pretenders to apostolic authority.
 One such was an elder who was sent by Joseph Smith to preach the gospel.
 It was not long until he proclaimed himself a high priest and that he had been ordained by an angel from heaven.
 He deceived some Church members.
 He was called back to Ohio by the Prophet Joseph Smith and questioned about his claims.
 He soon confessed that he had lied and begged forgiveness.
 Orson Hyde, one of the Twelve Apostles, recorded the principle that the Prophet then taught all those who were assembled in the School of the Prophets:

-“No true angel from God will ever come to ordain any man, because they have once been sent to establish the priesthood by ordaining me thereunto; ... the priesthood being once established on earth, with power to ordain others, no heavenly messenger will ever come to interfere with that power by ordaining any more. ...
-You may therefore know, from this time forward, that if any man comes to you professing to be ordained by an angel, he is either a liar or has been imposed upon in consequence of transgression by an angel of the devil, for this priesthood shall never be taken away from this church” (Millennial Star, 20 Nov.
+“No true angel from God will ever come to ordain any man, because they have once been sent to establish the priesthood by ordaining me thereunto; … the priesthood being once established on earth, with power to ordain others, no heavenly messenger will ever come to interfere with that power by ordaining any more. … You may therefore know, from this time forward, that if any man comes to you professing to be ordained by an angel, he is either a liar or has been imposed upon in consequence of transgression by an angel of the devil, for this priesthood shall never be taken away from this church” (“Although Dead, Yet He Speaketh,” *Millennial Star,* 20 Nov.
 1846, p.
 139).

 In later years another Apostle, Elder George Q. Cannon, reaffirmed that principle to the Church.
 Quoting Brother Cannon:

-“God, having once bestowed the keys of the holy Priesthood on man here on the earth for the up-building of His Church, will never take them from the man or men who hold them [who lead the Church] and authorize others to bestow them” (Journal of Discourses, 13:47; emphasis added).
+“God, having once bestowed the keys of the holy Priesthood on man here on the earth for the up-building of His Church, will never take them from the man or men who hold them \[who lead the Church\] and *authorize others to bestow them”* (in *Journal of Discourses,* 13:47; emphasis added).

-The instructions by the Prophet Joseph Smith and Elder George Q. Cannon should be a warning and testimony to any “pretender” who claims apostolic authority on the basis that he has been visited by angels.
+The instructions by the Prophet Joseph Smith and Elder George Q. Cannon should be a warning and testimony to any pretender who claims apostolic authority on the basis that he has been visited by angels.
 It should also be a warning to anyone who may be so deceived as to follow these false shepherds.

 We have sustained as God’s prophet on earth a kind, sensitive servant of God—Howard William Hunter.
 He is a humble, faithful, scholarly, and gentle soul, one who has experienced deep sorrow and suffered serious infirmities and even a threat upon his life, but, with his Scottish ancestral determination, has never given in or given up.